TomAPU/ezqm/README.md

 ```bash
 ezqm -b
 ```
-With `-b` option, the `ezqm` will automatically launch the QEMU, log into the virtual machine, take snapshot and set into the `snapshotfolder`, change the local configuration file.
+With `-b` option, the `ezqm` will automatically launch the QEMU, log into the virtual machine, take snapshot and save into the `snapshotfolder`, change the local configuration file.
 So that next time you simply invoke `ezqm` and enjoy the QEMU with memory snapshot